Roberto F. Canuto

-Roberto Fernandez Canuto (born 13 April 1973 in Gijon) is a Spanish film director and screenwriter.
+Roberto Fernandez Canuto (born 13 April 1973) is a Spanish film director and screenwriter.
 He belongs to a new generation of filmmakers from Spain with learning or working experiences internationally and with multicultural influences.
 Roberto F. Canuto is one of the first European directors to establish stable collaborations within the Chinese industry.
 Since 2010 he co-directs all his films with the Chinese director Xu Xiaoxi and together open a film production company in China, Almost Red Productions.

 Even still at an early stage of his career, Roberto obtains international recognition as all his films have been selected and awarded in many international film festivals.
 Due to the themes treated and the distinct style of his films, Roberto F. Canuto is considered in some circles as a promise and a director to follow.

 Biography

-Roberto F. Canuto was born in Asturias, Spain.
+Roberto F. Canuto was born on 13 April 1973 in Gijón in Asturias, Spain.
 Since an early age he was curious about filmmaking.
 He remembered watching The Jungle Book at a movie theatre when he was 5 and asking his family about the process of making a movie.
 During his childhood he studied music and obtained degrees in Piano, Harmony and other related subjects at the "Royal Conservatory of Music of Asturias" (Spain) and participated in a short acting course at the "Superior Dramatic Art School of Asturias" in 1989.
 It was during these years when he discovered independent films from US and authors from Europe and, according to the director: "that was probably the moment when I decided that my dream was to follow my storytelling passion".

 He studied Arts in Audiovisual Communication at Madrid's Complutense University and in 1998 he obtained a bachelor's degree (Licenciate) specializing in Filmmaking.
 He organized film seminars at the cinema room of his Hall of Residence "Empresa Pública", but his first attempts to direct shorts were frustrated.

 After he visited London and spent 8 years working as a chef and a representative of companies as Prada and Calvin Klein.
 Frustrated with his life style and having a job that focus only in monetary gain, he decided to give up everything, travel to Los Angeles and enrol in a Master of Fine Arts (MFA) - Filmmaking at the New York Film Academy, that allowed him to be in contact with filmmaking again.
 He graduated in 2009 with the feature film "Desire Street".